-In the case where an organization has no earnings, or is making a loss (negative earnings), they are treated as having an undefined P/E ratio, shown as 'N/A' (not applicable), even though a negative P/E ratio can be mathematically determined.
+In the case where an organization has no earnings, or is making a loss (negative earnings), they are treated as having an undefined P/E ratio,

 The P/E ratio can be interpreted in various ways, but it is not an exact science.
 In common with most financial ratios, it should not be used in isolation.
 There are several different factors that can affect this ratio and some of the most common are: